Baptism, Confirmation, Weddings and Funerals are important mileposts along the Christian journey. All are rites done in the gathered community.

 Please contact the Rector or Parish Office as soon as possible after the death of one for whom a service is desired.
 The Requiem Eucharist or Memorial Service is conducted in accordance with the rites set out in the Book of Common Prayer.
 For a detailed description of options available click here.

-Click here to download this Sunday's bulletin.
+Click here to download the bulletin for this Sunday.

-Click here for previous bulletins
+Click here for previous bulletins.